Visual Compositional Tuning: Method

 \subsection{Visual Compositional Tuning Data Recipe}

-\method generates multi-capability questions $\mathcal{D}_{\text{comp}}$ by prompting vision-language models to create questions that require natural\footnote{We use the term ``natural'' to denote combination of visual capabilities that correspond to their co-occurrence patterns in real-world settings, wherein multiple capabilities are integrated in a way that is contextually and semantically meaningful.} integration of multiple atomic visual capabilities.
-This process involves four key steps: (1) sampling a subset of capabilities from our predefined set of atomic visual capabilities (\textbf{Capability Sampling}), (2) prompting \sbt{Gemini-2.0-Flash}~\cite{team2023gemini} to generate questions that integrate all the selected capabilities (\textbf{Conversation Generation}), (3) validating the capability requirement and the quality of each question (\textbf{Quality Verification}), and (4) combining our generated compositional tuning data with a small portion of the \original~\cite{llava15} VIT data for response formatting (\textbf{Dataset Assembly}).
+Visual compositional tuning scales the complexity of training data by composing multiple atomic visual capabilities into a single sample. \method generates multi-capability questions $\mathcal{D}_{\text{comp}}$ by prompting vision-language models to create questions that require natural\footnote{We use the term ``natural'' to denote a combination of visual capabilities that correspond to their co-occurrence patterns in real-world settings, wherein multiple capabilities are integrated in a way that is contextually and semantically meaningful.} integration of multiple atomic visual capabilities.
+This process involves four key steps: (1) sampling a subset of capabilities from our predefined set of atomic visual capabilities (\textbf{Capability Sampling}), (2) prompting \sbt{Gemini-2.0-Flash}~\cite{team2023gemini} to generate questions that integrate all the selected capabilities (\textbf{Conversation Generation}), (3) validating the capability requirement and the quality of each question (\textbf{Quality Verification}), and (4) combining our generated compositional tuning data with a small portion of the \original~\cite{llava15} data for response formatting (\textbf{Dataset Assembly}).

 \PAR{Step 1: Capability Sampling.} We start by taking a random sample of images from \original~\cite{llava15}.
-For each image, we repeatedly sample $k_{gen} \in \{1,2,3\}$ capabilities from our predefined pool of 10 atomic visual capabilities.
+For each image, we uniformly sample $k_{gen} \in \{1,2,3\}$ capabilities from our predefined pool of 10 atomic visual capabilities.
 At this stage, $k_{gen}$ functionally serves as the lower bound of the actual $k$-value of the generated conversation.
-We sample $k_{gen}$ with the expectation that the final $k$-value of the sample will eventually be higher ($k_{gen} \leq k$), as some atomic capabilities are weakly correlated in practice (see Fig.~\ref{fig:capability_correlation} in Appendix).
-In order to maximize capability coverage, we do the following in each round of capability sampling: (a) prioritize the capabilities that have not been selected for that image, and (b) drop duplicate combinations of capabilities for the same image.
+We sample $k_{gen}$ with the expectation that the final $k$-value of the sample will eventually be higher ($k_{gen} \leq k$), as some atomic capabilities are weakly correlated in practice (see Fig.~\ref{fig:capability_correlation} in the Appendix).
+To maximize capability coverage, we do the following in each round of capability sampling: (a) prioritize the capabilities that have not been selected for that image, and (b) drop duplicate combinations of capabilities for the same image.
 These efforts ensure that our training examples capture diverse visual information.